gwangmu/cscs-docs/docs/software/container-engine/known-issue.md

 To avoid this, users may attempt the following workarounds:

- - For the crashes related to Slurm/munge, if the container does not require Slurm commands inside (e.g., not using `srun` inside `sbatch`), users may disable the Slurm injection by modifying the EDF as follows:
+ - For the crashes related to Slurm/munge, if the container does not require Slurm commands inside (e.g., not using `srun` inside `sbatch`), disable the Slurm injection by modifying the EDF as follows:
     - Add `ENROOT_SLURM_HOOK="0"` to the `[env]` table.
     - Add `/etc/slurm:/etc/slurm` to the `mount` array.
- - For the crashes related to network libraries (i.e., `libfabric` or `aws-ofi-nccl`), users may inject all dependent libraries (including glibc) together with network libraries by modifying the EDF as follows:
+ - For the crashes related to network libraries (i.e., `libfabric` or `aws-ofi-nccl`), inject all dependent libraries (including glibc) together with network libraries by modifying the EDF as follows:
     - Add `com.hooks.netstack.source="artifact"` to the `[annotations]` table.
- - Alternatively, users may rebuild the container image with a base image with glibc >=2.38 (e.g., Ubuntu 24.04, Debian 13, or RHEL 10 family).
+ - Rebuild the container image with a base image with glibc >=2.38 (e.g., Ubuntu 24.04, Debian 13, or RHEL 10 family).